 Private cloud and HPC architecture

-GPGPU acceleration of AI and machine learning workloads requires careful configuration of the underlying hardware and host OS.
-Canonical’s Ubuntu is the leading platform for public cloud GPGPU instances and Canonical offers private cloud expertise to match.
+GPU acceleration of AI and machine learning workloads requires careful configuration of the underlying hardware and host OS.
+Canonical’s Ubuntu is the leading platform for public cloud GPU instances and Canonical offers private cloud expertise to match.

-Build a GPGPU cluster and share it with multiple tenants using Canonical OpenStack - then operate Kubernetes on top for HPC and high-throughput AI / ML data science.
+Build a GPU cluster and share it with multiple tenants using Canonical OpenStack - then operate Kubernetes on top for HPC and high-throughput AI / ML data science.

 Start learning about AI with Kaggle